 At Curbar Primary School, we are very fortunate that our children care for each other and treat each other with kindness and respect.
 We are proud of this and we are continually committed to ensuring there is no place for bullying behaviour at school by establishing a safe and inclusive learning environment that nurtures, supports and inspires.
 Respectful behaviour towards others is part of our ethos, culture and daily life.
 We are aware that sometimes children fall out and have friendship issues and we do our very best to model, educate and inform our children through our spiritual, moral, social and cultural provision in school e.g. PSHE and assemblies.
-However, we don’t want to rest on our laurels and understand the importance of educating our children about Anti Bullying to ensure that our children can identify it, speak about it, stop it and be a ‘Power for Good’.
+However, we don’t want to rest on our laurels and understand the importance of educating our children about Anti Bullying to ensure that our children can identify it, speak about it and stop it.

-Anti-Bullying Week 2016 shone a spotlight on bullying and encouraged all children, teachers and parents to take action against bullying throughout the year.
-The theme this year was ‘Power for Good’ with the following key aims:
+Anti-Bullying Week shines a spotlight on bullying and encourages all children, teachers and parents to take action against bullying throughout the year.
+The theme this year is ‘All Different, All Equal’ with the aims:

-The Pupil Parliament asked the children to complete a friendship survey and also asked each class to create a child friendly leaflet based on this year’s theme.
-The results and booklet were shared with the whole school community.
-We will also be running assemblies that support this year’s theme too.
+The Pupil Parliament have asked the children to complete a friendship survey.
+The results of the survey will be shared with the whole school community.
+We will be learning about Anti-Bullying in class and also be running assemblies that support this year’s theme too.

-If you would like further information on Anti Bullying Week 2016, please see the following links and resources:
+If you would like further information on Anti Bullying Week 2017, please see the following links and resources:

 Please refer to the school’s website to see our updated ‘Child Protection and Safeguarding Policy’, ‘Behaviour for Learning Policy’ and ‘Anti Bullying Policy’ that underpins our approach to the safety, well-being and behaviour of the children in our school.
 (See School Policies tab).